 A Way Out

-God wants true repentance—a turning away from the carnal “human nature” that we possess to the spiritual nature God originally intended us to develop.
-Instead, man takes the law into his own hands and builds bomb shelters, paramilitary compounds or even flees to remote locations in a futile attempt to save his own physical life.
+God wants true repentance—a turning away from the carnal human nature that we possess to the spiritual nature God originally intended us to develop.
+Instead, man takes the law into his own hands and builds bomb shelters and paramilitary compounds or even flees to remote locations in a futile attempt to save his own physical life.

 “And except those days should be shortened, there should no flesh be saved: but for the elect’s sake those days shall be shortened” (Matthew 24:22).
 The protected elect will comprise those who hold fast to God’s revealed truths and obey all of His laws (Revelation 3:10; 12:14).
 This very small cadre of future leaders will be preserved in the ultimate place of safety to receive final training before being given the authority 3½ years later at the return of Jesus Christ.
 There can be no greater concern than striving to comply with God’s standards of character in order to survive the punishment symbolized by the four horsemen of the apocalypse.
 This vision will soon be a reality for those who adamantly refuse to submit to God.

-God will mercifully end the deadly sweep of the four horsemen just before they eradicate mankind from off the Earth.
-Finally, man will have the sweet, childlike attitude that God can work with in the wonderful World Tomorrow (Matthew 18:1-6).
-Are we each working out our own salvation with fear and trembling (Philippians 2:12) so we can be a part of God’s great master plan for humanity?
+God will mercifully end the deadly sweep of the four horsemen before they eradicate mankind from off the Earth.
+Finally, man will have the sweet, childlike attitude that God can work with in the wonderful World Tomorrow (Matthew 18:1-5).
+Are we each working out our own salvation with fear and trembling (Philippians 2:12) so we can be part of God’s great master plan for humanity?